MUSEO DEL GALEÓN

 A cutting-edge, educational institution in the Asia-Pacific region, our museum will present histories, alongside current and future maritime scenarios through a variety of platforms.

-THE GALEÓN ESPÍRITU SANTO
+BOARD THE GALEÓN ESPÍRITU SANTO

 Explore the Galeón Espíritu Santo, a full-scale representation of a 17th -century galleon that was constructed in Cavite in 1603.